-The Business Roundtable said Wednesday that its index measuring CEO outlook rose to 84.5 in the October-December quarter.
+The Business Roundtable says its index measuring CEO outlook rose to 84.5 in the October-December quarter.
 That's up from 79.1 in the July-September quarter.

 The group is an association of chief executives at the 200 largest U.S. companies.
 Any reading above 50 suggests expansion.

-Still, the CEOs expect the economy will grow at a subpar 2.2 percent next year, unchanged from the previous two surveys' forecasts.
+The CEOs expect the economy will grow 2.2 percent next year, unchanged from the previous two surveys.